intosKai/Q3A_ServerGUI/README.md

 ###Versions

-- master: 0.2.1
+- master: 0.2.2

 ###Tasks

 * __For v0.2__

-- [ ] Full supporting for multilanguage
+- [x] Full supporting for multilanguage
-- [ ] Refactor code
+- [x] Refactor code

 * __For v0.3__